kamilburda/gimp-export-layers/README.md

 ------------

-Several users reported crashes on Windows and OS X when clicking on the menu entries or when clicking on the "Advanced Settings" widget.
+Several users reported crashes on Windows and OS X when clicking on the menu entries.
 If the crashes occur to you, try reinstalling GIMP.

 The following file formats are not working properly with this plug-in:
 * colored XHTML (.xhtml) - does not save images at all,